 - Prepare your skin for the application of moisturisers and serums

-- Get rid of remaining oil, makeup or dirt post-cleanse
+- Get rid of excess oil, makeup or dirt post-cleanse

 - Balance your skins pH level

 - Improve and refine skin tone and texture

 - Temporarily tightens the skin

 Facial toner is one of the skincare products that some swear by and are not used by others.
 I have always associated toner with being of a 3-step Clean & Clear skincare “regime” from my teens years.
 It stung, and I definitely had no idea what it was meant to do — but that was early 2000’s skincare.

 A lot has changed since and there are now so many amazing toners on the market that are suited to all skin types from acne-prone skin to sensitive skin.

 In this article, I will explain what exactly toner does, answer all your toner related questions and provide some recommendations.

 Facial toner should be used as a second step in your skincare routine — after cleansing.
 It can be used in your morning and evening skincare routine.

 Depending on your skin type and concerns and the face toner ingredients, the frequency of how much you use it in your skincare routine will vary.
 It may not be necessary to use it every day.